Welcome to the lovely town of Newent, Gloucestershire

 Newent Town Council seeks to work together with the local community to support the development of a sustainable economy and to promote the wellbeing of all who live, work and study here.

-Newent Town Council and Burial Authority is proud to work on behalf of Newent and Clifford’s Mesne residents and visitors to the town.
+We are proud to work on behalf of Newent and Cliffords Mesne residents and visitors to the town.

-The Council conscientiously manages the following assets within the localities of Newent and Clifford’s Mesne:
+The Council is responsible for managing the following assets within the localities of Newent and Cliffords Mesne:

-A picturesque and landscaped fresh water fishing lake of some 4 acres located in the centre of Newent town.
-Its beautiful surroundings provide paths and woodland walks; a haven for wildlife and a recently installed outdoor gym.
-Concerts and other social events such as The Big Lunch make the lake a very popular facility for all ages.
+A picturesque and landscaped 4 acre fresh water fishing lake located in the centre of Newent town.
+Its beautiful surroundings provide paths and woodland walks; a haven for wildlife and an outdoor gym and children’s play area.
+Concerts and other social events such as The Big Lunch make the lake a very popular facility for all ages

-Newent Recreation Ground, left in trust to the Council for use by the parishioners, which is home to the highly successful Newent Rugby Football Club and other local sporting teams.
-The Council also maintains a well used children’s play area within the ground.
+Newent Recreation Ground, left in trust to the Council for the use of local parishioners, which is home to the highly successful Newent Rugby Football Club and other local sporting teams.
+The Council also maintains a well used children’s play area within the ground

 Convenient free car parking adjacent to the Holts Health Centre and the Public Library which contains a fascinating selection of local history resources

 Highly prized allotments covering an area of 2.5 acres, offering a mixture of full, half and quarter plots

 The historic half-timbered late 16th century Market House and Heritage Centre, a central location for the famous annual Onion Fayre